ajlb/Inn-At-The-Edge-of-Copyright/README.md

 If you have any questions that this README doesn't cover, you can reach out to us at [innattheedgeofcopyright@gmail.com](mailto:innattheedgeofcopyright@gmail.com) or contact a [contributor](#contributing).

+### Contributing

+If you are interested in contributing to our project, we have a Slack!
+You can join us [here](https://join.slack.com/t/innattheedgeo-lje8343/shared_invite/zt-jfdeca44-HO8abtKWCWY5dOIWnEmLrQ)

 ## Issues and Updates

 ### Issues